Synthetic-Identity-Co/conj-talk-2025/conj-talk-2025.md

 [^identity-reframe]: Style observation from Conj 2025 extraction: "Identity as an evolving log of facts rather than a static profile" represents a technical reframing that applies functional programming paradigms to identity systems (StyleObservation #8, transaction 2025-11-09).

-[^trust-reframe]: Parallel style observation: "Trust as provenance that you can compute" reframes authentication as a pure function over verifiable event logs (StyleObservation #9, transaction 2025-11-09).
+[^trust-reframe]: Parallel style observation: "Trust as provenance that you can compute" reframes authentication as a pure function over immutable event logs (StyleObservation #9, transaction 2025-11-09).

 ---